 These topographic maps, like most of the USGS 7.5-minute quadrangles, are a few years out of date.
 However, the newly constructed section of California Highway 15 through East San Diego has been added.

 The aerial photograph of North Park was pieced together from images downloaded from TerraServer 6.0.
 It is a large file (almost 3 MB) which may take a long time to download over a slow connection.
 The new aerial photograph of Burlingame and South Park was made in the same way.

 The street layout of North Park and nearby communities is described in my essay The Streets of Central San Diego.

 This is not a commercial website.
-None of the businesses have paid to be listed.
-And ALL recognizable businesses are listed.
+None of the businesses paid to be listed.
+And ALL recognizable businesses were listed.

 I don't know much about the history of North Park.
 I've lived here since 1976, but the community is much older than that.
 However, I have tried to do my part in historical preservation by photographing and archiving information that many people don't even notice.
 See my essay The Sidewalks of North Park.

 No fewer than seven bus lines go through or near North Park: